 - Seaborn: statistical data visualization

-If you think that some important data analytics or machine learning package for Python should be included in the module provided by CSC, you can send an email to email@example.com.
-Note that some machine learning frameworks have their own specific modules, for example: PyTorch, TensorFlow, MXNet and RAPIDS.
+If you think that some important package should be included in the module provided by CSC, please contact our servicedesk.
+Note that some machine learning frameworks have their own specific modules, for example: PyTorch, TensorFlow, JAX, and RAPIDS.